rachele182/underwater_systems/README.md

 A guide with a brief description of the files as well as the instruction on how to run the simulation/animation can be found in the **contents.md** inside the mission folder.

-Please note this project was part of at team work of multiple master students.
-In **sensor_model** we report all the detailed scripts, simulation files developed from the authors in * for the sensor/environment model.
+Please note this project was part of at team work of multiple students.
+For copyright reasons,we report all the detailed scripts only in **sensor_model** where simulation files developed from the authors in * for the sensor/environment model.
-In the other two folder you can find the final mission as result of the full-integration between all the five modules.
+In the other two folders you can find the final mission as result of the full-integration between all the five modules.

 <img src="https://github.com/rachele182/navigation_systems/assets/75611841/39082569-4841-47a7-8545-c70805ac7949" width="425">